-- A. Upon recommendation of the building principal and approved by the Superintendent or his/her designee, departments of five (5) or more members in the middle jr. high school and senior high schools may have department chairpersons, provided there is a member interested in the position.
+- A. Upon recommendation of the building principal and approved by the Superintendent or his/her designee, departments of five (5) or more members in the junior high school and senior high schools may have department chairpersons, provided there is a member interested in the position.
 To be considered as a member and/or a chairperson of a department, the teacher must teach at least fifty-one (51%) percent of an FTE in the department. - 1.
 When a teacher is teaching equal amounts of time in two (2) subject areas, he/she shall be assigned to the department of his/her academic major. - 2.
-In other problems related to classification of department members, the building principal's recommendation shall determine placement. - 3.
-Middle School (6-8) Team Leaders shall be compensated at the same rate as department chairpersons for the 2001-02 school year (see below).
-Compensation for the 2002-03 and 2003-04 school years will be determined as a result of an ongoing ACCORD study. - B. Departments of less than five (5) members in the junior and senior high schools shall not have department chairpersons unless recommendations are made by the building principal and approved by the Superintendent or his/her designee.
+In other problems related to classification of department members, the building principal's recommendation shall determine placement. - B. Departments of less than five (5) members in the junior and senior high schools shall not have department chairpersons unless recommendations are made by the building principal and approved by the Superintendent or his/her designee.
 To be considered as a member and/or chairperson of a department, the teacher must teach at least fifty-one (51%) percent of an FTE within the department.
 Applications of qualifications as stated in A. 1. and A. 2. of this Article shall apply. - C. Department chairpersons (8-12) and core middle school team (6-7) leaders will receive compensation for duties performed as follows:

-2005-06 \$375 per person in the department (up to five (5) members each year).

-2007-08 \$425 per person in the department (up to five (5) members each year).

-2008-09 \$450 per person in the department (up to five (5) members each year).

-2009-10 \$475 per person in the department (up to five (5) members each year).
+\$425 per person in the department (up to five (5) members each year). \$450 per person in the department (up to five (5) members each year). \$475 per person in the department (up to five (5) members each year).